Frequently Asked Questions

 -

 I offer morning appointments Monday to Friday and afternoon sessions Monday to Thursday, with some virtual evening appointments available during the week.
-You can book online here or contact the office to set up an appointment.
+You can book online here or contact the office to set up counselling appointment.

 When beginning therapy, we will likely meet every week or every two weeks to help you build momentum and put sustainable wellness supports in place.